 When I was growing up, my mother was a big fan of millet.
 She made a lot of millet loaf, which I would always smother in BBQ sauce.
 Years later, I would see millet become more popular in the U.S. due to the rise of the gluten free movement.
-One could buy Millet Tots in the frozen case or purchase millet flour in the baking aisle.
 Today, millet may still seem like quinoa’s little sister in the gluten free universe, but it does offer a nice alternative.
 It’s slightly nutty, and has a fair amount of vitamins, minerals and protein.

-Today’s recipe works as a one skillet meal or as a hearty side dish.
+Today’s quick vegan millet recipe works as a one skillet meal or as a hearty side dish.
 While I note that the sliced green olives are optional, I question that decision!
 I feel like they do bring out all the flavors in this meal, but they aren’t necessary to fully enjoy it.
-Whether you olive or not, this dish is quite delicious and easy to make.
+Whether you olive or not, this millet dish is quite delicious and easy to make.

 2 Tbsp olive oil

 3 ½ cups broth (fake chicken or vegetable)

 15.5 ounce can of white beans, drained and rinsed

 2 cups fresh asparagus, cut on a bias

 Sliced green olives, to taste – optional

 1. In a large skillet, add olive oil, onions, garlic, and a pinch of salt.
 Sauté for ~5 minutes over medium-low heat, then add the millet.
 Sauté for another 3 minutes.
 Add the orange zest and the broth—stirring to combine.
 Bring to a boil, turn down to low and cover for 20-25 minutes or until 95% of the liquid is absorbed and the millet is cooked through.